qdot/jiggly.js/README.md

 On Desktop:

-  - Chrome: works great
+  - Chrome: Works!
   - Firefox: Audio through Firefox seems to be glitchy as hell on both OS X and linux, aurora and nightly.
 SOMEONE SHOULD REALLY FIX THAT.

 On Mobile:

-  - Firefox Mobile: Works in a rather janktastic way.
+  - Firefox Mobile: No luck in beta.
+Nightly works in a rather janktastic way.
 Lots of glitching on audio loops.
   - Android Browser: Sometimes works?
 Cuts out a lot.
   - Chrome for Android: Sound for a second, then nothing.
   - Safari: Haven't tried it yet